MRO Data Schema Design: Deterministic Contracts for Aviation Logbook & Parts Traceability

 Validation failures must never result in silent data loss or unstructured exception traces.
 The ingestion pipeline implements a deterministic routing strategy based on validation outcomes:

-Implementation of this routing architecture requires strict separation of validation logic from persistence logic.
-For architectural patterns on handling partial failures and maintaining throughput during validation spikes, refer to Designing fault-tolerant MRO pipelines.
+Strict separation of validation logic from persistence logic is mandatory.
+For architectural patterns on handling partial failures and maintaining throughput during validation spikes, see Designing fault-tolerant MRO pipelines.

 By treating MRO Data Schema Design as a hard boundary rather than a flexible mapping layer, engineering teams guarantee that every maintenance record entering the traceability pipeline carries deterministic type safety, regulatory compliance, and auditable lineage.
 This foundation enables reliable downstream attestation, accurate fleet reliability modeling, and seamless regulatory reporting.